cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 ```
 :::c
-read(0, sp, 0x3c)
+read(0, sp, 0x3c);
 ```

 We can take this to mean that 60 bytes will be read from standard input (our terminal in this case) and placed in at the address pointed to by the esp (stack pointer) register.
-Sounds like a perfect candidate for a stack-smash.
+Looks like a perfect candidate for a stack-smash.
 First we'll need to see if the binary was compiled to utilize stack canaries and if NX is enabled.
-I like to use the GEF gdb plugin, which makes this task trivial:
+I like to use the GEF gdb plugin, which makes this a trivial task:

 ```
 $ gdb